Sam-0505/Houdini-Procedural-City/README.md

 # Houdini_Procedural_City

 This is practice project to generate a city in houdini procedurally using Python.
 Some of the important aspects ,where python is used, are loading building assets as well as setting attributes.
+There are two types of areas available in the map, one is the commercial which will have commercial buildings and other is house, which will have residential buildings.

 NOTE: At many places, VEX or node based approach will be a better and faster approach but the intention of the project was to learn to implement things in houdini using python.